-Six Sigma has brought several important enhancements to this.
+Six Sigma and Lean Sigma have brought several important enhancements to this.
 These include integration of multiple tools and systems, improved process and education with competence testing, greater use of powerful statistical and analytical tools, and corporate accountability for improvements in both customer satisfaction and cost-benefits analysis, etc.

-Design for Six Sigma (DFSS) has gone further to recognize that upstream decisions made during the design phase profoundly affect the quality and cost of all subsequent activities.
-DFSS thus offers strong analytics and process in the establishment of cause-and-effect transfer functions that enable systematic deployment of design parameters to downstream, with cost-benefit analysis and capability studies in early design phases.
+Design for Six Sigma (DFSS) and Design for Lean Sigma (DFLS) have gone further to recognize that upstream decisions made during the design phase profoundly affect the quality and cost of all subsequent activities.
+DFLS/DFSS thus offer strong analytics and process in the establishment of cause-and-effect transfer functions that enable systematic deployment of design parameters to downstream, with cost-benefit analysis and capability studies in early design phases.

 This tutorial will: